-Most affected dogs will be itchy all over and you may find that the scratching starts quite suddenly, whereas cats tend to show less scratching behaviour but more licking and grooming – this applies to all causes of itchy skin in cats.
+Most affected dogs will be itchy all over and you may find that the scratching starts quite suddenly.
+Cats tend to show less scratching behaviour but more licking and grooming.
+This applies to all causes of itchy skin in cats.

 You may also find that your pet’s skin feels scabby and the coat condition looks poor.

 Other parasites that may cause itchy skin include mites and lice.

 Lice are generally uncommon in healthy adult pets, however mite infestation is seen regularly.
 Just like fleas, we often see more problems with mites during the spring and summer.
 This is because the parasites become more active.
 Our animals are also spending more time meeting others and more time outdoors.